cipriancozma/tour-of-javascript-react-patterns/Readme.md

 Flexibility: Since presentational components don't alter the app logic, the appearance of presentational components can easily be altered by someone without knowledge of the codebase.

 Testing: Testing presentational components is easy, as they are usually pure functions.
 We know that the components will render based on which data we pass, without having to mock a data store.

+8. **React -> High Order Component Pattern**

+---

+Pass reusable logic down as props to components throughout the app.

+HOC make it easy to pass logic to components by wrapping them.

+**Tradeoffs**

+Separations of concerns: Using HOC pattern allows us keep logic that we want to reuse all in one place.

+Naming collisions: It can easily happen that the HOC overrides a prop of a component.
+Make sure that the HOC can handle accidental name collision, by either renaming the prop or merging it.

+9. **React -> Render Props Pattern**

+---